Bylaws of The Association of Professional Dog Trainers, Inc.

 Candidates running for the Board Trustees of the Association shall not concurrently serve on the Board of Trustees/Directors of another national or international dog training/behavior organization.
 This does not include membership on the Board of the APDT Foundation.

 The Board of Trustees will elect a Nominating Committee.
-This committee will consist of one past APDT Trustee that is no longer serving on the Board, a minimum of two and up to four Professional, Full or Lifetime members of the Association, and a current member of the Board that will not be up for election or nomination, who will serve as chair of the committee.
+This committee will consist of one past APDT Trustee that is no longer serving on the Board, a minimum of two and up to four Premium Professional, Professional, or Lifetime members of the Association, and a current member of the Board that will not be up for election or nomination, who will serve as chair of the committee.

 The Nominating Committee is charged with recruiting candidates and evaluating all nominations submitted, ensuring that nominees meet the established criteria for Board service.

-Annual elections conducted under this section shall be conducted by a secure electronic voting method, at such time, as to be completed prior to the commencement of the applicable term of office.
+Annual elections conducted under this section shall be conducted by a third-party, secure electronic voting method, at such time, as to be completed prior to the commencement of the applicable term of office.
 In the case of a tie vote between two or more candidates there shall be a runoff election between the candidates who were tied.

 Section 4 – Trustee Term of Office